lsst/LDM-230/index.rst

 tasks for the exposures that overlap the patch.
-These tasks warp the calibrated exposure to the patch frame using the astrometric models from global astrometric calibration and then generate all coadds (deep, short-period, best seeing, PSF-matched, and template) from the warped exposures.
+These tasks warp the calibrated exposure to the patch frame using the astrometric models from global astrometric calibration and then generate all coadds (deep, short-period, best seeing, :term:`PSF`-matched, and template) from the warped exposures.
 All coadd patches (except the templates) have detection and measurement performed.
 The CoaddSource datasets, including footprints, the deep coadd images, and the template images are retained in DRP